AlexanderLabWHOI/academic-kickstart/content/author/krice/_index.md

 +++
+**Kevin is now a graduate student in Mirobiology at Oregon State University.**

+---
 Kevin Rice is a senior undergraduate at the University of Nebraska-Lincoln, studying systems biochemistry.
 He has a particular interest in microbial ecology, bioinformatics, biological oceanography and ecological modeling.
 His previous research projects include understanding the function of rare taxa in the *Daphnia magna* microbiome, as well as quantifying bacterial DMSP synthesis potential.

 Kevin is looking forward to learning more about oceanography and genomics in the Alexander lab!